runwhen-contrib/runwhen-local/deploy/scripts/registry-sync/README.md

 - If no tag is supplied, the script will fetch all tags, determine the latest image by Creation Date, and copy that image and tag into the destination
 - If the tag specified is "latest", it will be re-tagged with a unique date/time (as to avoid issues where the latest tag cannot be reassigned)

-Images are split into two categories, `runwhen_local_images` which are for core functionality, and `codecollection_images` which represent the codecolleciton images used to support a workspace.
+Images are split into two categories, `runwhen_local_images` which are for core functionality, and `codecollection_images` which represent the codecolleciton images that run tasks in a workspace.
 The defaults in the script are appropriate for most POC use cases, while this list would grow ot change when subscribing to a specific tag of a codecollection, or additional private or public codecollections.

 ```
 runwhen_local_images=$(cat <<EOF